Updated July 1, 2021.

 It is definitely no laughing matter, but it was bizarre just how many warnings of death there were everywhere on Maui.
 Check out a few of the signs, and be safe out there!

 Keep reading: What to Know Before You Visit the Hawaiian Islands

 …and these are just the signs I took photos of!
 The fact is, I understand that accidents happen, but all the signs about death were a little too much.
 It’s hard to relax and enjoy yourself when you’re worried about your travel partner or yourself falling to their death at every turn.
 Use caution, be smart, don’t try dumb tricks.

 Are you ready for your own Maui adventure?
 I hope this post helps you feel as prepared as possible!
-Check out my Pacific Islands Page for everything you need and more!
+Check out my Hawaiian Islands Page for everything you need and more!

 Love this post?
 Pin it for later!